stephen-kernan/js-practice/README.md

 #### 2. Create a new branch for your solution

 We want to make sure your changes are isolated from the main branch until we know that it's a correct solution.
-Name your branch as `{name}-{month}-{day}`.
-For example `stephen-02-20`.
+Name your branch as `{name}-week-{week_number}`.
+For example `stephen-week-1`.

 To create your branch, run:
 ```sh